-The study reported here is situated in a larger project, with long-term goals including: 1) to develop a collection of Design Heuristics that have been shown across a variety of design contexts to support creative and diverse thinking in concept generation, 2) to examine patterns of Design Heuristics use, i.e., what strategies designers often use together and what strategies lead toward particular types of solutions, and 3) to compare design outcomes developed with Design Heuristics to design outcomes developed with other idea generation techniques.
+This study is situated in a larger project for which the long-term goals include (1) to develop a collection of Design Heuristics that have been shown across a variety of design contexts to support creative and diverse thinking in concept generation, (2) to examine patterns of Design Heuristics use, i.e., what strategies designers often use together and what strategies lead toward particular types of solutions, and (3) to compare design outcomes developed with Design Heuristics to design outcomes developed with other idea generation techniques.

-By identifying how concept generation is accomplished successfully, this knowledge can be used to develop educational materials to assist engineers.
-The identification of successful design strategies can facilitate ideation skill development, which, in term, can support innovation in engineering.
+Identifying how concept generation is accomplished successfully can help us to develop educational materials to assist engineers.
+The identification of successful design strategies can facilitate ideation skill development, which, in turn, can support innovation in engineering.

-II.
 BACKGROUND

 Ideation in design is most successful, and most likely to lead to innovation, when multiple and diverse concepts are generated (Akin, 1990; Atman, Chimka, Bursic, & Nachtmann, 1999; Brophy, 2001; Cross, 2001; Liu & Bligh, 2003).
-"Diverse" idea generation is defined as a process that visits many different areas of the "design solution space" (following Newell and Simon's (1972) "problem space") (Daly, Christian, Yilmaz, Seifert, & Gonzalez, 2012).
-In the space of all feasible solutions, some areas are readily found because those types of solutions already exist, or involve simple combinations of known features or elements.
+Diverse idea generation is defined as a process that visits many different areas of the "design solution space" (following the "problem space" of Newell and Simon, 1972; Daly, Christian, Yilmaz, Seifert, & Gonzalez, 2012).
+In the space of all feasible solutions, some areas are readily found because those types of solutions already exist or involve simple combinations of known features or elements.
 However, many ideas are more difficult to generate because they are not obvious, but do exist in the space of possible solutions.

 Novice designers often have difficulty generating a variety of diverse concepts during concept generation, and they appear hesitant in considering multiple ideas (Cross, 2001).
 When an individual designer (or team of designers) creates a potential solution, they often continue pursuing this single idea at the expense of exploring other alternatives.
-A number of studies have investigated this "premature closure" of the search process, defined as fixation (Cross, 2001; Jansson & Smith, 1991; Purcell & Gero, 1996; Linsey, Tseng, Fu, Cagan, Wood, & Schunn, 2010).
-Niku (2009) described some of the reasons for fixation, including holding false assumptions and non-existent limitations, feeling overwhelmed, having incomplete or partial information, and following improper methods of solution.
+A number of studies have investigated this premature closure of the search process, defined as fixation (Cross, 2001; Jansson & Smith, 1991; Purcell & Gero, 1996; Linsey, Tseng, Fu, Cagan, Wood, & Schunn, 2010).
+Niku (2009) described some of the reasons for fixation, including holding false assumptions, abiding by nonexistent limitations, feeling overwhelmed, having incomplete or partial information, and following improper methods of solution.

-Novice engineering designers have also been shown to have a sense of attachment to early solution ideas, and hang onto concepts even when they realize they may be extremely difficult to pursue or have major flaws (Ball et al., 1994; Rowe, 1987; Ullman et al., 1988).
-While Atman et al. (1999) found that freshman designers generated fewer solutions than senior designers, suggesting that as expertise develops, designers improve at diverging during concept generation.
+Novice engineering designers also have a sense of attachment to early solution ideas and hang onto concepts even when they realize they may be extremely difficult to pursue or have major flaws (Ball et al., 1994; Rowe, 1987; Ullman et al., 1988).
+Atman et al. (1999) found that freshman designers generated fewer solutions than senior designers, which suggests that as expertise develops, designers improve at diverging during concept generation.
 However, studies have shown that even years of professional experience were not enough to avoid fixation (Jansen & Smith, 1991; Purcell, Williams, Gero, & Colbron, 1993; Purcell & Gero, 1996; Smith, 1995).
-For example, in studies of advanced undergraduates in engineering by Purcell et al. (1993), they suggested that the complexity of examples within a domain might focus attention on specific constraints, leading to fixation.
+For example, in studies of advanced undergraduates in engineering, Purcell et al. (1993) suggested that the complexity of examples within a domain might focus attention on specific constraints, leading to fixation.
 Thus, techniques to help combat this challenge in design may be applicable across levels of expertise.